‘It’s crazy’: What to expect when you work for an Italian company

 I knew the work culture was different on the first day.

-I’d done well to get a job, so people told me.
+I’d done well to get a job at all, people told me.
 I’d landed a position despite knowing nobody and this went against the notion that finding employment in Italy is all about having contacts.

-On closer inspection, though, it turned out it was a very family-run business and if you were a relative of the founder, you got a job there.
+On closer inspection, though, it turned out it was very much a family-run business and if you were a relative of the founder, you got a job there.

-So nepotism existed, but it didn’t stop me from getting in either.
+So nepotism existed, but it didn’t stop me from getting in.

 The staff were polite, friendly and wanted to know all about where I came from and what I’d be doing there.
 The teachers were mainly Italian but could speak English, for the most part, so I could relax and be myself without struggling through my beginner Italian at that time.

 But when it came to meetings, everyone largely reverted to Italian.
-They talked vigorously over each other and I just moved my head back and forth, watching the linguistic tennis.
+They talked vigorously over each other and I just moved my head back and forth, watching the verbal tennis.

 Afterwards, I asked one of them who spoke English to give me a précis of what just happened.
-Despite thinking I’d found a place where I could work in English, I quickly realised you have to learn Italian to some degree - and fast.
+Despite thinking I’d found a place where I could work in English, I quickly realised you have to learn Italian - and fast.

 Disorganisation is rife but you get lunch

 The last point is something that really pushed my buttons.
-I couldn’t help it.
-There’s being flexible and there’s what you’d call a ‘casino’, as the Italians say.
+There’s being flexible and there’s a ‘casino’, as Italians say.

 Whether this drives you to the edge depends on your personality.
 There were times I got annoyed.
 Other times, I laughed to myself at the utter comedy of the place.

-Often, I would sit waiting for a meeting to start, pad and pen at the ready, poised for making stuff happen.
-Then the person you were expecting arrives 20 minutes late and asks, “Have you eaten?”.
+You can sit waiting for a meeting to start, pad and pen at the ready, poised to make stuff happen.
+Then the person you're expecting arrives 20 minutes late and asks, “Have you eaten?”.

 Well, you can’t think on an empty stomach, can you?